 - 8.1.
 Please structure your consultation response as answers to the following questions: - Q1 Is the activity set out in Section 4 sufficient for the effective and efficient regulation of the market in the period up until the transfer of responsibilities to Ofcom?
-Please identify any activities you think are missing or are not required. - Q2 Do you have any comments on the proposed budget for 2023/24?
-If you recommend any changes, please clearly identify which areas of activity you expect this to impact upon. - Q3 Do you have any comments on the proposed levy for 2023/24? - Q4 What is your view on the estimated size of the market for 2023/24? - Q5 Do you have any other comments on the Business Plan and Budget for 2023/24? - 8.2.
+Please identify any activities you think are missing or are not required. - Q2 Do you have any comments on the proposed budget for 2024/25?
+If you recommend any changes, please clearly identify which areas of activity you expect this to impact upon. - Q3 Do you have any comments on the proposal regarding the Registration fee? - Q4 Do you have any other comments on the Business Plan and Budget for 2024/25? - 8.2.
 We plan to publish the outcome of this consultation and to make available all responses received.
 If you want all, or part, of your submission to remain confidential, please clearly identify where this applies along with your reasons for doing so. - 8.3.
 Personal data, such as your name and contact details, that you give or have given to us is used, stored and otherwise processed, so that we can obtain your views, and publish them along with other views.
 Further information about the personal data you give to us can be found at psauthority.org.uk/privacy-policy. - 8.4.
-The closing date for responses is Thursday, 26 January 2023, which is designed to allow the time necessary to issue notices regarding changes to the levy in good time for the start of the financial year on 1 April 2023. - 8.5.
+The closing date for responses is Thursday, 1 February 2024, which is designed to allow the time necessary to issue notices regarding changes to the levy in good time for the start of the financial year on 1 April 2024. - 8.5.
 Where possible, comments should be submitted in writing and sent by email to: pbarker@psauthority.org.uk.